astropy/astroquery/docs/gaia/gaia.rst

 A in memory PyTable can be uploaded to the user private area.

-Gaia archive will add your schema name to the table name provided.
+Your schema name will be automatically added to the provided table name.

 .. code-block:: python